Citadels

 Game turns

 At each turn, each player chooses to play one of the available characters.
-Each character gives a specific power, which the player will be able to use when his turn comes.
+Each character gives a specific power, which the player will be able to use when their turn comes.

 Some of the characters are ideal to become rich and build quickly; some others are perfect to make up a new hand; and still some others are the best to prevent your opponents from progressing towards the victory.